Hyowon-Jang-517/android_programming_calculator/README.md

-# android_programming_counter
+# android_programming_calculator
-This app counts the number that a button has been clicked.
+This app calculate two numbers.
+There are +, -, *, / button to decide how to calculate.